Tuition and Fees

 Pre-Enrollment Fees

 Enrollment at the CU College of Nursing is contingent upon successfully completing the pre-enrollment checklist including, but not limited to background checks, drug screening, immunizations, etc. Several items in the pre-enrollment process have costs associated such as Complio/American Data Bank which is a software used to track compliance.
-The cost for Complio access is paid in advance by the student and can range from $150-$170*.
-Information regarding the cost for pre-enrollment process will be included in the admissions notification.
+The cost for Complio access is paid in advance by the student and can range from $150-$185*.
+Additional costs exist such as simulation software, books, uniforms, supplies etc. Students with an approved financial aid package can, in some instances, charge the cost for books, uniforms and supplies to their account for purchases made at the CU Anschutz bookstore.
+The costs will be deducted automatically from the semester financial aid disbursement.

 **Fees are subject to change and vary by student and program.